RF safety and

 implementing such standards would be so expensive that governments and

-corporations worldwide are refusing to face the scientific realities.
+corporations worldwide are refusing to adopt stricter standards.

 A SAMPLING OF RECENT RESEARCH